Stone Scorpionfish

 Stone Scorpionfish, Scorpaena mystes.
 White spotting on the underside of the pectoral fins.
 A key for the identification of the species.

 Stone Scorpionfish, Scorpaena mystes.
-Photograph of a fish with a four spotted orange dorsal fin – unusual and perhaps indicative of a subspecies or different species!
+Photograph of fish with zero, one, two and four spotted orange dorsal fin – unusual and perhaps indicative of a subspecies or different species!

 Stone Scorpionfish, Scorpaena mystes.
 Fish caught from shore at El Cardonal, Baja California Sur, August 2020.
 Length: 20 cm (7.9 inches).
 Catch and photograph courtesy of Doug Bomeisler, Fort Pierce, Florida.